Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Discussion

 \acknowledgments

-We would like to thank Jaume Gomis, Zixiang Hu, Ryan Lanzetta, Zlatko Papi\'c, Neville Joshua Rajappa, Subir Sachdev, Chong Wang, Zechuan Zheng, Wei Zhu, and Yijian Zou for fruitful discussions.
-Z.\,Z.~acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grants.
+We would like to thank Jaume Gomis, Zixiang Hu, Ryan Lanzetta, Zlatko Papi\'c, Neville Joshua Rajappa, Subir Sachdev, Chong Wang, Ying-Hai Wu, Zechuan Zheng, Wei Zhu, and Yijian Zou for fruitful discussions.
+Z.~Z.~acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grants.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 The numerical calculations are done using the package FuzzifiED~\cite{FuzzifiED}.

-\paragraph*{Note added} Upon preparing this manuscript, we become aware of a parallel study~\cite{Voinea2025} that investigates the gauged Majorana CFT (which is bosonic) in a different setup of quantum Hall bilayer transition.
+\paragraph*{Note added} Upon preparing this manuscript, we became aware of a parallel study~\cite{Voinea2025} that investigates the gauged Majorana CFT (or Majorana$^\ast$, which is bosonic) in a different set-up of quantum Hall bilayer transition.
+The Section~\ref{sec:superising} on the super-Ising SCFT was added during a revision on January 2026.
+It appears after the first realisation of supersymmetry on the fuzzy sphere~\cite{Tang2025} in the gauged super-Ising universality (or super-Ising$^\ast$, which is bosonic).